cemulate/mynoteserver/README.md

 ## Deployment

-This is meant to be a self-hosted application.
+This is meant to be a self-hosted application; it does not implement any restrction functionality itself (password-protected accounts or permissions).
 Though the server implements basic security measures, it still accesses the filesystem and it is assumed that you "know what you're doing" when it comes to exposing the app to the internet.
 "Production" deployments should use standard solutions such as a reverse proxy, virtualization, proper user permissions, etc.